wraihan/audio-server/README.md

 This is a self-hosted audio server built using **Flask** and **Gunicorn**, designed to serve audio files locally within a home or development environment.

 The server is reverse-proxied through **Nginx**.
-It runs under the domain `audio.wraihan.loc` and is ideal for private use in LAN or offline setups.
+It runs under the domain `audio.loc` and is ideal for private use in LAN or offline setups.

 Audio files are organized in directories and accessible via a web-based interface with built-in playback controls.